 sudo systemctl restart ssh

-Brute-force attacks are common.
-Fail2Ban blocks repeated failed attempts.
+Fail2Ban blocks IP addresses after repeated failed attempts.

 Install Fail2Ban: